 - Follow by sieving in the flour and baking powder.

 - Whisk the ingredients together until combined.
-Take care not to over beat, or the resulting cake will be tough.
+Always take care not to over beat, or the resulting cake will be tough.

 - Divide the cake batter equally between 2 greased and lined tins.
 If using the entire mix divide between 3 tins.